 - b.
-Notice all the descriptive words and phrases that described the humility of Jesus: "Iowliness of mind... made Himself of no reputation, taking the form of a bondservant...
-He humbled himself." - These are the marks of GENUINE humility and Jesus displayed them ALL. - II.
-As Jesus stepped into the shadow of the cross on the night of His betrayal, He took one last opportunity to teach His disciples a lesson that would become perhaps the GREATEST of all - a living lesson on HUMILITY. - A. He spent His last night and His last meal with His chosen disciples the twelve apostles whom He had chosen to be with Him. - In the thirteenth chapter of John, we see Jesus NOT seated at a place of HONOR, but assuming the lowly position of a SERVANT.
+Notice all the descriptive words and phrases that described the humility of Jesus: "lowliness of mind... made Himself of no reputation, taking the form of a bondservant...
+He humbled himself." - These are the marks of genuine humility and Jesus displayed them all. - II.
+As we continue our series of studied through the gospel of John entitled "Exalting Jesus Christ," we come to the moment when Jesus stepped into the shadow of the cross on the night of His betrayal. - A. This is the lastl night Jesus would spend with His disciples, and so He took one last opportunity to teach them a lesson that would become perhaps the greatest of all "A Living Lesson in Humility."

-- And here we see Him demonstrating to His disciples the true CHARACTER and MEANING of servanthood as He quietly sat about to wash their feet. - B. Let's take a few moments to look more closely at the events as they unfold before us, and see what great truths we can learn from this living lesson on humility.
+- In the thirteenth chapter of John, as Jesus celebrates the last Passover meal with His disciples, we see that Jesus is not seated at a place of honor, but assuming the lowly position of a servant. - We see Him demonstrating to His disciples the true character and meaning of servanthood as He quietly sat about to wash their feet. - B. Let's take a few moments to look more closely at the events as they unfold before us, and see what great truths we can learn from this living lesson on humility.